Integrate LDAP User Management with Oracle Linux Automation Manager

 10. Either update the LDAP Server URI or LDAP Start TLS.

-If you choose to update the LDAP Server URI, then change the protocol from ldap:// to ldaps:// and the port from 389 to 636.
+If you elect to update the LDAP Server URI, change the protocol from ldap:// to ldaps:// and the port from 389 to 636.

 olam2-ldap-ssl-uri

-If you choose to update the LDAP Start TLS, then toggle the switch to On.
+If updating LDAP Start TLS, toggle the switch to On.

 olam2-ldap-tls-toggle

 Important: LDAPS with Oracle Linux Automation Manager only works when enabling one of these options, not both.
-Therefore if you choose to update the URI, do not enable the toggle, and vice versa.
+Therefore, if you update the URI, do not enable the toggle, and vice versa.

-11. Scroll to the bottom of the page and click the Save button when done.
+11. Scroll to the bottom of the page and click the Save button.

 12. Log out of the WebUI.

-13. Log in to Oracle Linux Automation Manager with the Username olam_admin and the password we assigned during account creation.
+13. Log in to Oracle Linux Automation Manager with the Username olam_admin and the password you assigned during account creation.

 olam2-login2

-Once logged in, that confirms the SSL/TLS communication between Oracle Linux Automation Manager and the IPA server is working.
-If time permits, edit the LDAP settings again, and try the other option.
+Once logged in, you have confirmed the SSL/TLS communication between Oracle Linux Automation Manager and the LDAP server is working.
+If time permits, edit the LDAP settings again and try the other option.

 SSR